 See how it works

-Your garden is probably your outdoor oasis, full of colourful herbs, flowers, and water features reminiscent of places you only see in fairy tales.
-If you have a small garden, there are trees and plants ideal for small gardens that can contribute to its visual appeal.
+Your garden is probably your outdoor oasis, full of colorful herbs, flowers, and water features reminiscent of places you only see in fairy tales.
+If you have a small garden, there are trees and plants ideal for a small garden that can contribute to its visual appeal.
 But if you have a bigger space, you can significantly elevate your outdoor experience by building garden steps between your hedges or flower beds.
 Steps add depth and texture to your garden, turning it into your very own catwalk.

 What materials can you use for garden steps?